NSO-developer/nso-gitbook/operation-and-usage/cli/neds-and-adding-devices.md

 admin@ncs(config-device-bigip01)# commit
 ```

-### Multi-NED Devices <a href="#d5e596" id="d5e596"></a>
+### Live Status Protocol <a href="#d5e596" id="d5e596"></a>

-Assume you have a Cisco device that you would like NSO to configure over CLI but read statistics over SNMP.
+Assume that you have a Cisco device that you would like NSO to configure over CLI but read statistics over SNMP.
 This can be achieved by adding settings for `live-device-protocol`:

 ```
 admin@ncs(config)# devices device c0 live-status-protocol snmp \